thanhit95/data-structures-algorithms/README.md

 ## CONVENTIONS

-1. Respects the clean code.
+1. Respect the clean code.
-2. Respects the simplicity over the complexity.
+2. Respect the simplicity over the complexity.
-3. Respects the organization over the algorithms.
+3. Respect the organization over the algorithms.
-4. Focuses on high performance, code reuse, code maintenance.
+4. Focus on high performance, code reuse, code maintenance.

 &nbsp;